-Collaborative law is a recent alternative dispute resolution approach that is gaining ground fast in the legal community across the United States.
-It’s why I prefer to direct most of my efforts to the practice of collaborative law Central Arkansas and Central Florida.
+Collaboration in family law disputes is a relatively recent alternative dispute resolution approach that is gaining ground fast in the legal community across the United States.

-The Uniform Collaborative Law Rules/Act (UCLA) has been adopted in 15 states.
+As of March 2020, the Uniform Collaborative Law (UCLA) has been adopted in 19 states and has been introduced in 5 other states.
 The law regulates the use of collaborative law, a form of alternative dispute resolution.
-The Rules/Act standardizes the most important features of the collaborative law process.
-Alabama, Arizona, District of Columbia, Michigan, Ohio, and Texas enacted versions of the act specifically pertaining to family law matters.
-You can read more about the Rules/Act at http://www.uniformlaws.org/Act.aspx?title=Collaborative%20Law%20Act.
+The UCLA standardizes the most important features of the

 The Uniform Law Commission states that there are seven benefits to the UCLA:

 - Highly successful in resolving most cases.
 87% of Collaborative divorce cases settle in the collaborative process and an additional 3% result in reconciliation.

 - In Family Law cases, out of court settlements have been shown to have significant benefits to families: